Raghadsul/Analyze_ab_test_results/README.md

 # Analyze_ab_test_results

-This project is one of the Data Analyst Nanodegree program, that fouces on analyzing as test results.
+This project is one of the Data Analyst Nanodegree program that fouces on analyzing as test results.

 ### Table of Contents